 The primary reason physical therapists get certified in certain areas of practice like orthopedics, geriatrics, or women’s health, is because they are passionate about it and want to upgrade their skills.
 It sounds crazy, but advanced certifications does not guarantee higher pay.
 However, some employers may require it to advance to the next level on their clinical ladder along with agreeing to more responsibilities as discussed above.

 It may also be a required credential if looking into working in academia, specialty clinics, or it can open doors to research projects.
-Specializing has potential to indirectly increase your income, but it’s not the driving force for becoming certified.
+That being said, specializing has potential to indirectly increase your income, but it’s not the driving force to make more as a physical therapist.
 Any extra income is really the cherry on top.

 Can physical therapists make 6 figures? it depends